 When COBRA coverage under this plan ends, you may be eligible for benefits as described in Extended Benefits later in this section.
-You may also be eligible to apply for one of our individual plans as explained in Converting To A Non-Group Plan later in this section.

 If You Have Questions

 Questions about your plan or your rights under COBRA should be addressed to the plan contacts provided by the Participating Employer.
 For more information about your rights under federal laws affecting group health plans, contact the nearest Regional or District Office of the U.S. Department of Labor's Employee Benefits Security Administration (EBSA) in your area or visit the EBSA website at www.dol.gov/ebsa.
 Addresses and phone numbers of Regional and District EBSA Offices are available through EBSA's website.